javicacheiro/openstack-training/core/networking/networking.md

 # Networking in OpenStack
-Software Defined Networking (SDN) using OVN.
+OpenStack makes use of Software Defined Networking (SDN) using OVN.

 Types of networks:
 - **Provider network**: datacenter networks